 - The police did not administer the standardized field sobriety tests correctly.

 - The breathalyzer was defective and returned falsely high blood alcohol content (BAC) results.
 Or the breathalyzer had not been calibrated recently, so its BAC results cannot be trusted.

-- The defendant was in a diabetic coma or having another medical episode that the officers misconstrued as intoxication.
+- You were in a diabetic coma or having another medical episode that the officers misconstrued as intoxication.

-- The high BAC results were due to mouth alcohol, such as if the defendant had dental work that allowed alcohol to pool.
+- The high BAC results were due to mouth alcohol, such as if you had dental work that allowed alcohol to pool.

 - The high BAC results were due to a medical condition, such as GERD or acid reflux.

-- The defendant had rising blood alcohol.
-This means that his/her blood alcohol level was legal while he/she was driving, but it rose to illegal levels later on during the chemical test.
+- You had rising blood alcohol.
+This means that your blood alcohol level was legal while you were driving, but it rose to illegal levels later on during the chemical test.

 - The blood test results became contaminated.

 - The lab technicians who handle the blood tests let their certifications lapse.